-The Board finds based on a preponderance of the credible evidence that the employer has not met its burden of establishing that the claimant voluntary quit his employment.
-The employer also has not met its burden of demonstrating that the claimant's actions rose to the level of gross misconduct within the meaning of \S 8-1002.
-The employer has also not met its burden of showing that the claimant's discharge was for misconduct within the meaning of \S 8-1003.
-The claimant was discharged, but not for any disqualifying reason under the law.
+The Board finds based on a preponderance of the credible evidence that the employer did not meet its burden of demonstrating that the claimant's actions rose to the level of misconduct within the meaning of $\S 8-1003$ .
 The decision shall be reversed for the reasons stated herein.